ShunSakurai/easy_paste/README.md

 ### Maybe later
 - Save last used settings
-- Make the weighted words compatible with non-Excel programs
 - Open the CSV files from inside the program

 ### Features not coming